mattfeltonma/azure-terraform-code/README.md

 * You can submit pull requests for improvements and I'll incorporate them if they make sense.
 Note this is coded for my chaotic brain and not yours so sometimes the way I code things will not align with your practices.
 That's ok!
 * Sometimes I may break the base labs or modules.
 I'll fix them when time allows.
 This could be days and sometimes may be weeks.
 * Any executable scripts you see included are typically written for zsh or bash shell.
 If you're running them on Windows, you'll likely need to make changes to them.
-* If you find here useful let me know!
+* If you find code from here useful let me know!
 It's always wonderful to get feedback from peers in the field.
 * If you incorporate this code into something you develop do me a favor and link the repository in your code or documentation.